alanlorenzetti/halo_nr_tx/README.md

 # Generating a non-redundant transcriptome for _Halobacterium salinarum_

 Some of _Halobacterium salinarum_ NRC-1 genes are repeated.
 Reducing it to a non-redundant set of genes can help simplifying analyses.
-Moreover, there have been several annotation efforts, causing a lot of pain to integrate findings from distinct studies due to non-standardized _locus_tags_.
+Moreover, there have been several annotation efforts, causing a lot of pain to integrate findings from distinct studies due to non-standardized locus tags.

 This is an attempt to create a non-redundant (pseudo)transcriptome for _Halobacterium salinarum_ NRC-1 using as source the annotation released by [Pfeiffer et al. 2019](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6624760/).
 A dictionary containing alternative locus_tag was also created using annotation provided by NCBI's RefSeq prokaryotic automatic annotation pipeline and a custom in-house file derived from the original annotation provided by [Ng et al. 2000](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC17314/).